 Customs

-While traveling in Nepal you are allowed to bring 200 cigarettes, 50 cigars, or a similar about of tobacco products and 1 liter of alcohol.
-The traveler should declare electronic goods such as cameras, phones, recorders upon arrival in Nepal.
+While travelling in Nepal, you are allowed to bring cigarettes, cigars, or similar tobacco products, and 1 litre of alcohol.
+The traveller should declare electronic goods such as cameras, phones, and recorders upon arrival in Nepal.
 It is illegal to export anything older than 100 years.
-Please do not take any religious objects like prayer stones, statues, temple ritual objects, etc. without a certificate from the Department of Archaeology.
+Please do not remove any religious objects, such as prayer stones, statues, or temple ritual items, without obtaining a certificate from the Department of Archaeology.